 To address the English Language subgroup's low performance in ELA, GH offered an Enrichment class through Community Schools funding to specifically target the development of English proficiency to assist students with preparation for the ELPAC and the ELA portion of the state assessment.
-Writing units were created through professional development training that provided structured support for students while learning the writing process.
-These actions will be continued for the 24-25 school year.
-Bilingual Language Tutors will be scheduled to work with students who require the greatest support while servicing classrooms.
-NWEA benchmark assessments will be monitored closely to determine student progress and identify specific instructional interventions that need to be put in place.
-More collaboration between the general education teachers and special education staff was prioritized to establish more conversations around best instructional and inclusive practices.
-Certificated resident substitutes provided additional instruction to student groups on days that they were not assigned to classrooms to review literacy and math foundational skills.
-Teachers identified writing as an area of weakness and worked to develop organizational writing units to address enhancing strategies to enhance student achievement further.
-These actions will continue to take place to support engagement with Students With Disabilities, which will correlate with overall attendance initiatives.
-Staff will be trained on QTEL strategies through district professional development to support instruction for EL students during the 24-25 school year.
+QTEL professional development training was mandated for all 4-6 grade teachers to support ELD instruction.
+In the 25-26 school year, primary teachers TK-3 will be added to QTEL training to make it a schoolwide focus to enhance student achievement.
+EL students will be targeted specifically for attendance monitoring to work on engagement and to ensure that they are not missing valuable instruction.NWEA benchmark assessments will be monitored closely to determine student progress and identify specific instructional interventions that need to be put in place.
+More collaboration between the general education teachers and special education staff was prioritized to establish more conversations around best instructional and inclusive practices especially with the addition of two SDC classes this year.
+Certificated resident substitute provided additional instruction to student groups on days that they were not assigned to classrooms to review literacy and math foundational skills.
+Teachers continue to identify writing as an area of weakness and will focus on development of strategies to use in all content areas and share with colleagues in other grade levels to develop consistent practices.

 An intensive focus has been placed on improving attendance throughout the district.
 Granite Hill has an established attendance team that monitors attendance data on a weekly basis and meets with parents regularly to offer resources and support.
 This partnership has helped to increase student engagement and show an increase in attendance rates and a decrease in chronic absenteeism rates.
 Students with extended absences are offered independent study contracts to support average daily attendance rates and help them keep up with their class assignments.
-More intensive efforts to address attendance for our Students With Disabilities subgroup will be implemented.
+More intensive efforts to address attendance for our English Learner subgroup will be implemented.